 To create the scripts with the correct settings, the best starting place is one of the SMOKE example future-year scripts, introduced in Section 4.2.3, "Example script files and their purposes" [120].
 The script must be changed, however, in the following ways to implement control-only.
 There are two ways to run controls in SMOKE.
-The first is to apply multiplicative controls using Grwinven and
+The first is to apply multiplicative controls using Grwinven and reactivity controls (if needed) with Smkmerge.
+The second is the apply both multiplicative and reactivity controls using Smkmerge.
+The following settings must be used for each case:

-- Apply multiplicative controls with Grwinven and reactivity control (if any) with Smkmerge - Uses the base-year Assigns file for the case we are running.
-The script settings (such as FYEAR, CNTLCASE, and SMK_CONTROL_YN) will adjust what the Assigns file does. - Set FYEAR = the imported future-year inventory - Set SMK_FUTURE_YN = Y on the line after FYEAR.
-Remove this setting from later in the script (around line 120). - Set RUN_CNTLMAT = Y to run Cntlmat to create control matrices only - Set RUN_GRWINVEN = Y to run Grwinven to import the control matrices - Set RUN_TEMORAL = Y to run Temporal on controlled inventory - Set RUN_SMKMERGE = Y to run Smkmerge on controlled inventory - Set options for Cntlmat, Grwinven, Temporal, and Smkmerge (see Chapter 6, SMOKE Core Programs [211]). - Set SMK NUM CTLMAT to 1
+Apply multiplicative controls with Grwinven and reactivity control (if any) with Smkmerge

+- Uses the base-year Assigns file for the case we are running.
+The script settings (such as FYEAR, CNTLCASE, and SMK CONTROL YN) will adjust what the Assigns file does. - Set FYEAR = the imported future-year inventory - Set SMK_FUTURE_YN = Y on the line after FYEAR.
+Remove this setting from later in the script (around line 120). - Set RUN_CNTLMAT = Y to run Cntlmat to create control matrices only - Set RUN_GRWINVEN = Y to run Grwinven to import the control matrices - Set RUN TEMORAL = Y to run Temporal on controlled inventory - Set RUN_SMKMERGE = Y to run Smkmerge on controlled inventory - Set options for Cntlmat, Grwinven, Temporal, and Smkmerge (see Chapter 6, SMOKE Core Programs [209]). - Set SMK_NUM_CTLMAT to 1